Anti-Kurdish sentiment: Current situation

 Kurds in Iraq and Syria were embroiled in a war against the Islamic State of Iraq and the Levant.
 As a result of the increasing awareness of the Kurdish people due to this conflict, anti-Kurdism has also been on the rise.
 In the United Kingdom, a Kurdish shop owner was attacked by an Iranian man who advocated genocide against Kurds.

+In Turkey

 In November 2014, a Kurdish footballer Deniz Naki was the victim of an attack in Turkey.
 Naki, who played for the Turkish club, Gençlerbirliği S.K., was attacked by Turks while he was out buying food in Turkey's capital, Ankara.
 The incident occurred shortly after Naki had declared that he was Kurdish and expressed support on social media for the Kurdish groups fighting against ISIS militants.
 A number of assailants allegedly cursed him and called him a "dirty Kurd" before beating him and injuring his hand and giving him a black eye.
-Naki has since left Turkey and returned to Europe where he intends to continue his football career.
+Naki later left Turkey and returned to Germany to continue his football career.

+In Turkey, rising national fervor driven by the military offensive against Kurdish militias in northern Syria has led to increased discrimination against Kurds, many of whom are Turkish citizens.
+Recent incidents, like the attack on 74-year-old Ekrem Yasli for speaking Kurdish in a hospital, highlight the growing problem.
+Yasli's attacker was charged but later acquitted due to a lack of evidence pointing to an anti-Kurdish motive.
+Human rights lawyers and activists argue that the state's failure to address ethnically motivated violence and the prevalence of hate speech in Turkish society contribute to these attacks.

+In Japan

+In Japan, beginning in Spring 2023, there was a significant increase in anti-Kurdish sentiment.
+A report by The Asahi Shimbun claimed that this was in part due to posts made by Turkish people making anti-Kurdish posts in the Japanese language on the social media platform X. Numerous Japanese commenters reportedly demanded that Kurds should be expelled from Japan or killed.
+Japanese local government employees reported being inundated with phone calls to expel the Kurds or foreigners in general.
+One employee reported that their entire day was taken up with dealing with such calls.
+One man was charged with sending death threats to a Kurdish organization; he reportedly vowed to "kill all the Kurds and feed them to the pigs".
+Taro Kono, a leading politician with ruling right-wing nationalist Liberal Democratic Party, blamed the Kurdish refugees and pointed to the problem of "disguised refugees" in Japan.